jindai1783/Rock-Paper-Scissors-Lizard-Spock/README.md

 The language to build the application would be html, css and javascript.

+### Implementing HTML layer

+The HTML layer includes the following elements:
+* index.html
+  * Registering block
+  * Text message
+  * Action icons
+* result.html
+  * Result message
+  * Redirection message

+### Implementing the CSS layer

+When trying to implement vertical-align: middle, it is not working.
+The issue is solved by setting the block element to absolute position, auto margin, and a suitable width and height.

 ### Key concepts

 * Follow the sequence of **content** - **presentation** - **behaviour**.
 That is, first filling the content in the **html layer**, then styling in the **css layer**, finally adding logic through **javascript layer**.
+* Think of every content on the screen is wrapped inside a invisible box.

 ### Key code